Table of Contents

 If you cast your mind back in time, a number of structured processes provided a reference point for the software design process and how to communicate the resulting designs.
 Some well-known examples include the Rational Unified Process (RUP), and the Structured Systems Analysis And Design Method (SSADM).
 Although the software development industry has moved on in many ways, we seem to have forgotten some of the good things that these prior approaches gave us, specifically related to some of the artifacts these approaches encouraged us to create.

-Of course, the Unified Modelling Language (UML), a standardised notation for communicating the design of software systems, still lives on.
+Of course, the Unified Modeling Language (UML), a standardised notation for communicating the design of software systems, still lives on.
 However, while you can argue about whether UML offers an effective way to communicate software architecture or not, that’s often irrelevant because many teams have already thrown out UML or simply don’t know it.
-Such teams typically favour informal boxes and lines style sketches instead, but often these diagrams don’t make much sense unless they are accompanied by a detailed narrative.
+Such teams typically favour informal “boxes and arrows” sketches instead, but often these diagrams don’t make much sense unless they are accompanied by a detailed narrative.

 Abandoning UML is all very well but, in the race for agility, many software development teams have lost the ability to communicate visually.
-The example software architecture sketches (pictured) illustrate the typical software architecture diagrams that I see on my travels and, as we’ll see in the next chapter, they suffer from a number of problems.
+The photos that follow illustrate the typical software architecture diagrams that I see on my travels and, as we’ll see in the next chapter, they suffer from a number of problems.

 3.2 A lightweight approach